citusdata/citus/src/test/regress/upgrade/README.md

 - Database is initialized and citus cluster is created(1 coordinator + 2 workers) with old postgres.
 - `before_pg_upgrade_schedule` is run with `pg_regress`.
 This schedule sets up any objects and data that will be tested for preservation after the upgrade.
+It
-It also runs all the tests that will be run after the upgrade, to make sure their output is the same before and after.
+- `after_pg_upgrade_schedule` is run with `pg_regress` to verify that the output of those tests is the same before the upgrade as after.
 - `citus_prepare_pg_upgrade` is run in coordinators and workers.
 - Old database is stopped.
 - A new database is initialized with new postgres under `tmp_upgrade`.